Bill Fishbein

 What company does Bill Fishbein work for?

-What is Bill Fishbein's role at the current company?
+What is Bill Fishbein's role at The Coffee Trust?

 What is Bill Fishbein's email address?